DavidsonGroup/flexiplex/tutorial.md

         -o scmixology2_250k
 ```

-This generated the following three files which are needed for count data analysis:
+This generates the following three files which are needed for count data analysis:
 ```
 scmixology2_250k.barcodes.txt
 scmixology2_250k.count.mtx